GCcollab Terms and Conditions of Use

 GCcollab is your professional collaboration platform, connecting you to the people and information across the Government of Canada and participating Canadian universities and colleges.

 Please be respectful and make sure your content is professional and relevant to the subject matter where it is posted.
-A good rule of thumb is to treat communication on GCcollab the same way you would a meeting or professional email.
+Communication on GCcollab should be the same as they would be in a business meeting or professional email.

 If you are a public servant, remember that you are responsible to conduct yourself in accordance with the the Values and Ethics Code for the Public Sector at all times.
 If you are looking for examples or further information, please refer to The Policy on Acceptable Network and Device Use (PANDU), which provides examples of acceptable and unacceptable use of the tools.